Building oscillatory chemical reaction networks by adding reversible reactions: Proof of Theorem

 \item We need one more upper bound on $\eta$, connected with ensuring that normal hyperbolicity conditions needed to apply results in \cite{Fenichel79} hold.
 For each $(z,\eta) \in \mathcal{Z} \times (0, \eta_3)$ define $W(z,\eta) := \hatt{\beta} D_{\hatt{y}}f_{*}(z, \theta(z,\eta), \eta)$, namely $W(z,\eta)$ is the Jacobian matrix of $\hatt{\beta}f_{*}(z, \hatt{y}, \eta)$ w.r.t. $\hatt{y}$, evaluated at $\mathcal{E}_\eta$.
 Since $f_{*}$ is defined and $C^2$ on $\mathcal{Z}_+ \times \mathbb{R}_{> 0}$, $D_{\hatt{y}}f_{*}$ is defined and $C^1$ on $\mathcal{Z}_+ \times \mathbb{R}_{> 0}$.
 Since, additionally, $\theta$ is $C^2$ on $\mathcal{Z} \times (0,\eta_3)$, $W$ is defined and $C^1$ on $\mathcal{Z} \times (0,\eta_3)$.
 We claim that there exists $\eta_4 \in (0, \eta_3]$, such that $(z,\eta) \in \mathcal{Z} \times (0,\eta_4)$ implies that $W(z,\eta)$ is Hurwitz stable, namely the eigenvalues of $W(z,\eta)$ lie in the open left half of the complex plane.
 The calculations are fairly lengthy and are presented in Subproof~\ref{normhyp}.

-\item {\bf Singular perturbation theory: completing the argument.} We have done the preliminary work and are ready to apply perturbation theory results of Fenichel \cite{Fenichel79}.
+\item We have done the preliminary work and are ready to apply perturbation theory results of Fenichel \cite{Fenichel79}.
 We fix some $\eta \in (0,\eta_4)$, and return to system (\ref{eqzyhat1a}) on $\mathcal{Z}_+^o$, and the equivalent ``fast time'' system obtained by rescaling time.
 These are

 with their respective limiting systems in the limit $\epsilon \to 0+$:

 At this point, it may help to visit Remark~\ref{remlocalcoords}: we could, if we chose, identify $S_{\mathcal{O}}$ with $\mathbb{R}^r$ and hence $S=S_{\mathcal{O}} \times \mathbb{R}^m$ with $\mathbb{R}^{r+m}$ via a linear change of coordinates, in which case $\mathcal{Z}^o$ would be identified with an open subset of $\mathbb{R}^r$ and $\mathcal{Z}_+^o$ would be identified with an open subset of $\mathbb{R}^{r+m}$.
 However, instead, we choose to keep our current coordinate system and bear in mind that we are restricting attention to the locally invariant set $\mathcal{Z}_+^o$.
 Claims about ``nondegeneracy'' and ``linear stability'' are relative to $S_{\mathcal{O}}$ or $S$ as appropriate.